 After we have picked everyone up, and you are sat comfortably, your driver/guide will introduce themselves, and explain the plan for your day.
 Your guide will provide full commentary on our interesting route out of London, passing some major landmarks on our way.
 We will make a quick bathroom/coffee/snack stop - you are more than welcome to eat and drink on the bus.

 Heading west out of London, we pass Windsor with views of the castle, travelling through Royal Berkshire and into Wiltshire, the start of the "West Country".
 Turning off the main roads, we travel down some scenic back routes to Castle Combe.
 Before our arrival, your guide will tell you all about the village and what there is to see and do, before you explore.
 Wander down the main street admiring the Cotswolds beauty, perhaps stop for a cup of tea and a scone.
 Visit the 13th century church and get some beautiful pictures of one of England's most beautiful villages.

 Just 12 miles west of Castle Combe is the beautiful city of Bath.
-On arrival we'll begin our visit with a short panoramic driving tour to show you Bath’s finest streets - the Royal Crescent, the Circus and the Assembly Rooms.
+On arrival we'll begin our visit with a short panoramic driving tour to show you some of Bath’s finest streets - including possibly the finest street in all of England - the breathtaking Royal Crescent.

 After a short driving tour we’ll drop you off in the centre of Bath with some recommendations of places to eat and drink and sights to see.
 Perhaps you might choose a typical English pub or cafe, or a quick and tasty pasty - a special type of local pie, perhaps washed down with a glass of famous local cider?
 Your guide will be full of advice for you.
 We'll also provide a handy map of Bath for you too.